 Telos is a philosophical concept that means purpose or goal.

 In its most general sense, telos refers to the ultimate purpose of a thing.
-It’s the reason that thing exists.
+It is the reason that thing exists.

-But if you want to think about it in terms of a higher power, then the telos of a hammer could be making sure it can pound in nails well enough to meet the needs of its creator — who might be God, or might just be human beings trying to get something done with limited resources.
+However, suppose you want to think about it in terms of a higher power.
+In that case, the telos of a hammer could be making sure it can pound in nails well enough to meet the needs of its creator — who might be God or might just be human beings trying to get something done with limited resources.

 What Is Another Word For Telos?